+However, Abiala and Blackwood (2024) posited that Savannah areas have more soil nutrient reserves than marshy areas* obviously due to high decomposition of organic materials in the former relative to the later*.

-Additionally, total nitrogen contents of the mangrove vegetation were significantly higher compared to the rainforest vegetation, and was highest in the dry season, followed by the peak of dry season, then rainy season and peak of rainy season.
+Additionally, total nitrogen contents of the mangrove vegetation were significantly higher compared to the rainforest vegetation, and was highest in the dry season, followed by the peak of dry season, then rainy season and peak of rainy season due to leaching, considering the porosity of the soils.
 Mean Ca+ and Mg+ values were slightly higher at 15-30cm than at 0-15cm depth; while K+ and Na+ values were the same at both depths.
 Ca+ and Mg+ values were significantly higher in the mangrove vegetation than in the rainforest vegetation.
 Inversely, K+ and Na+ values were slightly higher in the rainforest vegetation than in the mangrove vegetation.
 Mean seasonal variation of exchangeable bases revealed that Ca+ values were highest in the peak of dry season, followed by rainy season, then dry season and peak of rainy season.
 Mg+ values were highest in dry season, followed by rainy season, then the peak of dry season, and peak of rainy season.
 Values for K+ and Na+ was constant for all seasons, except during the rainy season (Table 2).
 These variations have been reported by Azeez et al. (2020).

 Also, in this study, variations were reported in Ksat value, water holding capacity, saturation (0kpa), available phosphorus, effective cation exchange capacity, exchangeable acidity, and base saturation in the two vegetation types and during the different seasons (Table 2).
-Similarly, Nengi-Benwari et al. (2021) reported that with the exception of accessible phosphorus, which had larger concentrations in the subsoil than in the topsoil, chemical characteristics of the soil were generally higer in the topsoil than in the subsoil.
-However, higher subsurface phosphorus concentrations were reported by Umeri et al. (2017) in Delta state's mangrove swamp zones.
-In agreement with findings in this study, Nengi-Benwari et al. (2021) reported that all seasons had comparable sodium and potassium values, and the drier seasons had higher concentrations of soil chemical characteristics than the wet ones.
-In addition to seasonal variations, Ogundele (2021) reported that similarities in geology, climate, and vegetation types, affects the physicochemical characteristics of the soil while Akinde et al. (2020) added that soil physiochemical properties are affected by different agricultural land uses in Nigeria.
+Similarly, Nengi-Benwari et al. (2021) reported that with the exception of available phosphorus, which had larger concentrations in the subsoil than in the topsoil, chemical characteristics of the soil were generally higer in the topsoil than in the subsoil.
+However, higher subsurface phosphorus concentrations were reported by Umeri et al. (2017)for Delta state mangrove swamp zones.
+In agreement with findings in this study, Nengi-Benwari et al. (2021) reported that all seasons had comparable sodium and potassium values, and the drier seasons had higher concentrations of soil chemical characteristics than the wet ones obviously due to no leaching.

 CONCLUSION

 Numerous factors affect soil physiochemical properties.
-This study demonstrated that vegetation, season and depth had significant effects on the selected soil physiochemical properties, and in general, the drier seasons have higher concentrations of soil chemical characteristics than the wet ones.
-Seasonal variations in the study area which affected the physiochemical characteristics of the soils, may have an impact on agricultural output.
+This study demonstrated that vegetation, season and soil depth had significant effects on the selected soil physiochemical properties, and in general, the drier seasons had higher concentrations of soil chemical characteristics than the wet ones.
+Seasonal variations in the study area which affected the physiochemical characteristics of the soils, may have an impact on agricultural output , as well as input.
+This calls for a conscientious effort to monitor soil nutrients contents and the adoption of adequate management for optimal crop production.

 REFERENCES